Best mobile broadband coverage - the comprehensive UK guide

 The following map of 3G mobile coverage 'notspots' (the white areas, not covered by 3G) was published by telecoms regulator Ofcom in July 2009 and is a useful starting point to get a general idea of coverage but it is likely that services have improved even more in the time since, due to progressive network upgrades.

-It's a very general map showing 3G coverage from all of the masts in the UK (4G is not currently depicted on this map).
+It's a very general map showing 3G coverage from all of the masts in the UK (4G is not currently depicted here).
 You can check the coverage of each supplier via their own mobile broadband coverage checkers - click on the ISP's logo below to go to its own national coverage page:

 Which network has the best coverage?

-Three's 3G network covers more than 97 per cent of the UK population, all of which is HSDPA.
-It aims for 98 per cent by the end of 2010.
+Three's 3G network (which it claims is the fastest in the UK*) covers more than 98 per cent of the UK population, all of which is HSDPA.
+It begins its 4G rollout in 2013, with 98 per cent UK coverage planned by the end of 2015.

-Virgin Media uses the T-Mobile network - see above.
+Virgin Media uses the T-Mobile/Orange network - see above.

 All of the UK mobile broadband networks offer 2G coverage of more than 99 per cent of the UK population, so if you can't get 3G coverage you should at least get some sort of mobile broadband signal.
 However, this could be very slow and unreliable.